szhxnb/Interest-Rate-Models/docs/evolution.md

 It should start with the short rate () modeling.
 In a time-homogeneous risk-neutral equillibrium market, we first have a derivation of the generalized term-structure from Vasicek at 1977.

 A special case is derived to show the market equillibrium following a Ornstein-Uhlenback process which is equivalent to a stationary Gauss-Markov process.
-Based on my understanding, equillibrium here should mean a stable bond price or equivalently a stable interest rate.
+Based on my understanding, equillibrium here means a stable bond price or equivalently a stable interest rate based on supply and demand of the underlyings.
 This is also the reason that this special case is a mean-reverting process.
 This special case has a form:

   is risk-neutral Stochastic Brownian Motion and  is following Normal Distribution.